Gender, Nation and Class Divides - Discussion of ULK 79

 Thank you for Under Lock and Key No. 79 (could just as well be called Under Division and Unity).
 I could not help but draw a parallel between 2 articles.
 “Some Discussion on Bad Ideas Pt.
 1” and “Show Proof to Build Unity”.

-First, in “Show Proof to Build Unity” MIM reminds that the reintegration policy is a strategy to “displace the big four lumpen orgs”.
-The divide and conquer tactic in a correct analysis although somehow avoids the subject implied which was/is: Unity with the biggest ‘lumpen group’ (sex offenders) as means to fight the real enemy (CDCR).
+First, in “Show Proof to Build Unity” MIM reminds us that the reintegration policy is a strategy to “displace the big four lumpen orgs”.
+The divide and conquer tactic is a correct analysis although somehow avoids the subject implied which was/is: Unity with the biggest ‘lumpen group’ (sex offenders) as means to fight the real enemy (CDCR).

 Perhaps it is fear that prevents any one sex offender from organizing.
 Fear of hate, after all hate is scary and dangerous especially when it is NOT justified.
 What does MIM propose?
 Does the sex offender boldly call for Unity with the prisoners that hate; or in reality need someone beneath themselves as a means to tolerate their own reflection in the mirror?

 Does MIM propose the sex offender organize with other sex offenders?
 He prefers to keep his commitment ‘offense’ secret because the moment he attempts to unite he lets everyone know that he is the designated scapegoat thus opening himself up for attack, essentially a dangerous invitation.